grislyeye/grislyeye.com/content/blog/what-are-they-doing/what-are-they-doing.md

 layout: layouts/post.njk
 ---

-Good question.
-What are they doing?
-By "them" I mean non-player characters, and by "what" I mean what are they doing when the players encounter them.
-I've been told monsters and NPCs should be always [doing something](https://www.paperspencils.com/structuring-encounter-tables/)when encountered.
+As part of my eternal search on how to best represent NPCs in my game I've been told monsters and NPCs should be always be [doing stuff](https://www.paperspencils.com/structuring-encounter-tables/) when you encounter them.
+So what should they do?

 You can create activity tables for each monster or NPC.
 Spark tables are also great for this.